 Field Specialists conduct regional audits of training centers to examine financial records and class files in connection with expenditure of Criminal Justice Standards and Training Commission trust fund money.
 Audit findings are submitted to, reviewed and approved by the Records and Certification Section's Training and Research Manager.
-The percentage for this measure is determined by using the total number of training centers audited, divided by the number of those training centers with a perfect audit (no audit finding).
+The percentage for this measure is determined by using the total number of training centers audited, divided by the number of those training centers with a perfect audit (no audit finding.)
 Field Specialists visit Criminal Justice Standards and Training Commission certified training centers throughout the year to conduct inspections of facilities and monitor the delivery of training courses.
 Detailed data of each visit is entered into weekly activity reports, which are then electronically submitted to support staff in the Bureau of Standards.
 Audit forms are also used and originals are submitted to the Field Services Section.
 The Training and Research Manager reviews the weekly activity reports to obtain a count of the number of training centers visited, the number of facility inspections and the number of training course monitoring conducted during a specified period of time.
-A percentage for both inspection and monitoring is determined by dividing the number of facilities visited by the total number of those facilities in full compliance (no audit finding).
+A percentage for both inspection and monitoring is determined by dividing the number of facilities visited by the total number of those facilities in full compliance (no audit finding.)
+Data are reported monthly.
+Monthly data are averaged to calculate the YTD figure.